Legendary Masters Series: Content

 The album was released as a two album set on the United Artists label in January 1972.
 The catalogue number was UAS 9959, and was part of a successful series of budget re-issues by the company.

 Lester Bangs described the release in Rolling Stone magazine as consisting of "genre pieces are rather uneven but consistently interesting".
-When EMI took over the ownership of the label towards the end of the 1980s, a selection form the 2 LP set was released on CD as Legendary Masters Series Vol. 1 in 1990.
+When EMI took over the ownership of the label towards the end of the 1980s, a selection from the 2-LP set (17 of 30 tracks) was released on CD as Eddie Cochran: Legendary Masters Series, Volume 1 (#92809) in 1990.